WalletConnect/walletconnect-specs/docs/specs/clients/notify/notify-authentication.md

 ## wc_notifyWatchSubscriptions response

 - act - description of action intent.
 Must be equal to "notify_watch_subscriptions_response"
-- iss - did:key of an identity key.
-Allows for the resolution of which Notify Server was used.
+- iss - did:key of Notify Server identity key
-- aud - did:key of an identity key.
-Allows for the resolution of the attached blockchain account.
+- aud - did:key of client identity key
 - sub - did:key of the public key used for key agreement on the Notify topic
 - subs - [Notify Server Subscriptions](./data-structures.md#notify-server-subscriptions)